 Besides being a selfie addict, he’s undoubtedly one of the most photographed guys in the capital.
 His other trump card is his rare ability to get on with just about everybody, from aristos to tramps, young and old, which guarantees him popularity all across the board, except perhaps from people who do not agree with cruelty to animals.

 Lismore is notably the only club promoter who can afford dictating exactly what he wants punters to wear at his parties. ”Dress like me,” he quite simply says and he more often than not gets results by attracting the most outlandish crowd in London.
 His favourite form of escapism is to embody another character, ironically now and again a furry animal.
 He loves offending, but also pleasing people, which he concedes is a contradiction in itself, just as he insists being a complete contradiction himself.

 Having flirted with photography and modelling in his teens, Dan’s ambition is to make it big in fashion and also eventually launch his own club in earnest.
 In the meantime, he’s been involved as creative director with the über sophisticated Sorapol couture brand up until the end of 2016 and has since been appointed ambassador for cosmetics brand Illamasqua.

-Lismore has already been the subject of exhibitions at Tate Modern and Tate Britain, but 2016’s “Be Yourself; Everyone Else Is Already Taken” at Scad Fash in Atlanta, Georgia, really pushes the boat out with, amongst many other related items, the images of 30 outfits designed and styled by himself.
+Lismore has already been the subject of exhibitions at Tate Modern and Tate Britain, but 2016’s “Be Yourself; Everyone Else Is Already Taken” at Scad Fash in Atlanta, Georgia, really pushed the boat out with, amongst many other related items, the images of 30 outfits designed and styled by himself.
 A beautifully produced book bearing the same name was published in February 2017.

 Scroll down and click if images don’t automatically roll out to the bottom of the page.
 Click on any image to enlarge.